Alphacode77/11011482_DCIT205/README.md

 During this endeavor, I've learned important lessons and acquired new abilities:

-- **Technical Skills:** Increased skill with JavaScript, HTML, and CSS .
+- **Technical Skills:** Increased skill with JavaScript, HTML, and CSS.

-**Solving issues:** Creatively improved user experience and tackled issues with navigability.
+- **Solving issues:** Creatively improved user experience and tackled issues with navigability.

 - **Responsive Design:** Guaranteed that the website may be accessed on different devices without depending on third-party frameworks.